mmiglioranza22/tierlist-maker-clone/README.md

 When I started this project, I was convinced that I needed a _doubly linked list_ DS in addition to all the javascript code I needed to simulate a tierlist's behaviour, being that part the first I developed with the corresponding tests.
 I also wanted to work with good ol' vanilla javascript and try learn a couple new tricks along the process.
 However, the HTML [`Drag and Drop API`](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) provides all thats needed to create a fully functional tierlist, rendering all my previous code useless.
 (I will google stuff first...
 Lesson learnt 🥲).

-So... to avoid throwing all that beautifully handcrafted code, I thought giving the project a more 'educational' focus.
+_So..._ to avoid throwing all that beautifully handcrafted code, I thought giving the project a more "educational" focus.

-**Note:** This project merely attemps to illustrate a concept that you should previously have a bare minimal idea, I hardly believe you can learn in depth the inner workings of this DS by just playing around _(to actually learn more, take a look at how the [DS is structured](/srs/modules/DoublyLinkedList.js), look the [tests](/test/index.test.js) too)_.
-Use it to reinforce that (or better, to classify shinobis).
+**Note:** This project merely attempts to illustrate a concept that you should already be familiar with.
+I hardly believe you can learn in depth the inner workings of this DS by just playing around _(to actually learn more, take a look at how the [DS is structured](/srs/modules/DoublyLinkedList.js), look the [tests](/test/index.test.js) too)_.
+Use the app to reinforce that existing knowledge (or better, to classify shinobis).

 ## Demo: